-If exclusivity of just part of a residential property is being granted then a lodger agreement is more appropriate.
+When the tenant will have exclusivity of just part of it, then a lodger agreement is sometimes more appropriate.

 Length of term

-It is common for a licence to occupy to be used for short-term arrangements (say, up to 12 months) or where a fixed term is not going to be agreed, e.g. the licensee is given permission to use and occupy the residential property on an ongoing monthly basis.
+It is common to use a licence to occupy for short-term arrangements (say, up to 12 months).
+Also they are used where a fixed term is not going to be agreed.
+For example, the licensee is given permission to use and occupy the residential property on an ongoing monthly basis.

-In such circumstances the licence will state the amount of notice that must be given to bring the licence to an end.
+In such circumstances, you should state in the licence the amount of notice that needed to bring the licence to an end.

 A licence to occupy residential property is far more informal than a tenancy agreement and the licensee will not benefit from the statutory protections given to a tenant occupying property under a tenancy agreement.

-With a tenancy agreement the landlord has a range of responsibilities implied into the contract by law, for example, the requirement to allow the tenant ‘peaceful’ enjoyment of the property and certain maintenance obligations.
+With a tenancy agreement, the landlord has a range of responsibilities implied into the contract by law.
+For example, the law implies a requirement to allow the tenant ‘peaceful’ enjoyment of the property and certain maintenance obligations.

 If you will not occupy the property and do not want the occupant to benefit from the statutory provisions that apply to a tenancy agreement, then use our Licence To Occupy Residential Property Template.

-Either of these templates can be used to grant a short fixed-term period or indefinite period, i.e. a month-to-month contract.
+Use either of these templates to grant a short fixed-term period or indefinite period, i.e. a month-to-month contract.

-If you want to grant a fixed-term contract that gives the other person the exclusive use of the property, then we recommend using our Assured Shorthold Tenancy Agreement Template.
+To grant a fixed-term contract giving the exclusive use of the property, use our Assured Shorthold Tenancy Agreement Template.